Meet Blake Moore

 Born and raised in Ogden, Utah, I learned responsibility and hard work from my dad and optimism and service from my mom.
 I got picked on plenty as the youngest of five kids, but now we just debate who was the best athlete.
 I was.
 If they want to refute that, they are welcome to run for Congress.

-My beautiful wife, Jane Boyer, and I celebrated 13 years of marriage this past September.
-Jane takes it a step beyond being supportive; she encourages me to take risks and pursue big things.
+My beautiful wife, Jane Boyer, and I celebrated __ years of marriage this past September.
+Jane takes it a step beyond being supportive.
+She encourages me to take risks and pursue big things.
 She is reflective, spiritual, humorous, and not the least bit content.
 She has been by my side through my time abroad and during my career in Utah.
 We have four amazing boys, Max, George, Winston, and Franklin.
-Max is good-natured and dutiful; George is charming (admittedly too charming); Winston is incredibly lovable; and Franklin is the busiest toddler we’ve ever seen.
-Family is everything, and I hope to make them proud in this campaign and the service that is to come.
+Max is good-natured and dutiful, George is charming (admittedly too charming), Winston is incredibly lovable, and Franklin is still the busiest kid we have ever seen.
+Family is everything, and I want to make them proud in this campaign and in the continued service to come.